Perseverance in the face of challenges …

-And as fathers, I know many of you are facing challenges right now, whether it’s a physical issue, a behavior concern, maybe not being able to see your kids, or something else.
+As fathers, many of you are facing challenges right now, whether it’s a physical issue, a behavior concern, maybe not being able to see your kids, or something else.
 Life has thrown you some curveballs.

-To encourage you, I can’t offer any thoughts more profound than what Neil sent us: look for love; look for hope; look for truth; lean on faithful friends.
-As I often say, your attitude determines your altitude, and that’s very much true when it comes to our fathering.
+To encourage you, consider what Neil sent us: look for love; look for hope; look for truth; lean on faithful friends.

 What fathers have inspired you through their perseverance?
 Please encourage other dads by leaving a comment either below or on our Facebook page.

 Action Points for Dads on the Journey